 After Birth Interventions

 All interventions carry risk, not intervening also carries risk.
-Talk with your doctor about all of your options.
+Talk with your health care team about all of your options.
 If you feel your baby's needs aren't being met, ask to speak with a supervisor, NICU doctor, pediatric hematologist, patient advocate, or start calling other hospitals.
 You've got a baby with Hemolytic Disease of the Newborn if you've got a positive coomb's test, and they need to get appropriate care.
 Wait and see, not checking labs until x hours after birth, and ignoring the AAP guidelines for phototherapy and exchange transfusions are not indicators of appropriate care.

 After Birth Interventions